Coronavirus variant from India could quickly become dominant, U.K. scientists warn

 “The approach we’re taking in Bolton and Blackburn is to absolutely pile in testing and vaccinations to try to get on top of this,” Hancock said.

-Sharon Peacock, director of the U.K. Covid-19 Genomics Consortium, which studies variants, said public health actions — like testing, contact tracing and isolation of those infected — “buy us time,” but a highly transmissible variant carries “a biological passport for international travel and global spread.”
+Sharon Peacock, director of the U.K.’s Covid-19 Genomics Consortium, which studies variants, said public health actions — such as testing, contact tracing and isolation of those infected — “buy us time” but that a highly transmissible variant carries “a biological passport for international travel and global spread.”

 “What that means in practice will depend on vaccine efficacy and the number of people vaccinated.
 There is no evidence at the moment that vaccines won’t work,” Peacock told science journalists.
-But she cautioned that most laboratory studies so far have not focused on the important genetic mutations of this new variation.
+But she cautioned that most laboratory studies so far have not focused on the important genetic changes of this new variation.

-Johnson’s government has been criticized for being slow to put India on the travel ban of “red list” countries not welcome in British airports.
+Johnson’s government has been criticized for being slow to put India on the “red list” of countries from which travelers are not welcome in British airports.

 An investigation by the Sunday Times newspaper estimated that 20,000 passengers from India were allowed to enter Britain while Johnson delayed imposing a travel ban until April 23.
 The Times contended that he had not wanted to upset India’s prime minister while the two countries were negotiating a trade deal.

-Britain’s Environment Secretary George Eustice brushed aside the idea, telling ITV on Tuesday, “we did put India on the list as soon as we saw an uptick in prevalence and well before the Indian variant was declared a variant of concern.”
+Britain’s Environment Secretary George Eustice brushed aside the idea, telling ITV on Tuesday, “We did put India on the list as soon as we saw an uptick in prevalence and well before the Indian variant was declared a variant of concern.”